Lenovo ThinkPad Dual Monitor Setup | 2 Methods

 Step 1.
 Check the Available Ports

-Before you begin pushing wires into the rear ports of your computer or the edges of your laptop, stop and investigate those ports.
+Before you begin connecting wires to the rear ports of your computer or the edges of your laptop, stop and examine those ports.

-HDMI: The High Definition Multimedia Interface port is a PC interface that dispatches uncompressed video and sound.
+HDMI: The High Definition Multimedia Interface port is a PC interface that transmits uncompressed video and audio.

 DVI: The Digital Visual Interface was initially a cutting-edge solution to the second-class VGA port.
-Numerous more seasoned PCs have one of a few setups of the DVI port.
+Many older PCs have one of several configurations of the DVI port.

-VGA: Older PCs generally possess the popular blue VGA port.
-For PC video over a long period, the 15-pin VGA has been utilized, but current video ports like Thunderbolt and HDMI are more reliable.
+VGA: Older PCs typically have the popular blue VGA port.
+The 15-pin VGA has been utilized for PC video over a long period, but current video ports like Thunderbolt and HDMI are more reliable.

-Generally, if there are two ports on your pc, the video card is usually equipped for delivering a yield sign to both.
+Generally, if there are two ports on your PC, the video card can usually deliver an output signal to both.

-Anyway, your work area may have accessible openings for extra video cards.
-Regardless of whether there’s just one port in your work area, you must check suitable video card openings.
+However, your desktop may have available slots for additional video cards.
+Even if there’s only one port on your desktop, you should check for suitable video card slots.

-Regarding workstations, another alternative is to buy and utilize perfect docking stations.
+Regarding laptops, another option is to purchase and use compatible docking stations.

 Step 2.
 Check Your Video Card Settings

-Plug in the two screens> Click on the start menu > Type Display > Snap-on “change display settings” (Shortcut Control + P).
+Plug in the two screens, click on the start menu, type Display, and click “change display settings” (Shortcut Control + P).

-Now go to the section for display settings > multiple displays.
-You will notice that screens are labeled as disabled, primary or secondary display.
+Now go to the display settings section > multiple displays.
+You will notice screens labeled as disabled, primary, or secondary display.

-Now move to the next page, where you will see the display adaptor properties.
-Make a selection of the total number of monitors you plugged in.
+Move to the next page, where you will see the display adapter properties.
+Select the total number of monitors you’ve plugged in.

-If you are very uncertain whether the computer can support the external monitors or not, you have to research the graphics card.
+If you are uncertain whether the computer can support the external monitors, research the graphics card.

-If you face any issues setting up a dual monitor using your Lenovo laptop, just get a Lenovo docking station.
-A Lenovo docking station will let you have a much more reliable dual monitor connection experience every time.
+If you face any issues setting up a dual monitor using your Lenovo laptop, consider getting a Lenovo docking station.
+A Lenovo docking station will provide a much more reliable dual monitor connection experience every time.

-Following the steps mentioned above, you can quickly establish the Lenovo Thinkpad Dual Monitor Setup.
+Following the abovementioned steps, you can quickly establish the Lenovo ThinkPad Dual Monitor Setup.

 See Also